ncatlab/nlab-content/pages/2879.md

 This starts with a different concept of [[bialgebroid]], which is discussed here on the nLab.
 Namely: any $k$-algebra $R$ gives a pseudomonoid $R^e = R^{op} \otimes R$ in the bicategory $Mod_k$ of k-algebras, bimodules, and bimodule homomorphisms, and a **bialgebroid** is then an opmonoidal monad $A$ on $R^e$.
 When the fusion (or Galois) operator for this opmonoidal monad is invertible, we say that $A$ is a **Hopf algebroid**.
 In G. B&#246;hm's work this definition is stated in a less compressed, more down-to-earth way.

+A class of examples of Hopf algebroids have as underyling algebra the smash product of a Hopf algebra with a Yetter-Drinfeld module algebra over it.
+These are the scalar extension Hopf algebroids introduced in Brzeziński-Militaru article above modifying slightly a construction of Lu who considered modules over a Drinfeld double instead of Yetter-Drinfeld modules (what is equivalent for finite dimensional Hopf algebras).
+For a symmetric version see

+* M. Stojić, _Scalar extension Hopf algebroids_, [arXiv:2208.11696](https://arxiv.org/abs/2208.11696)

+An internal version of associative bialgebroids in a symmetric monoidal category admiting coqualizers commuting with the monoidal product is studied in

+* [[G. Böhm]], _Internal bialgebroids, entwining structures and corings_, AMS Contemp.
+Math. __376__ (2005) 207-226 [arXiv:math/0311244](https://arxiv.org/abs/math/0311244) [doi](https://doi.org/10.48550)

-A class of examples of such Hopf algebroids internally in a symmetric monoidal category of filtered cofiltered vector spaces is in
+The concept has been extended to an internal version of Hopf algebroids and a class of examples of Hopf algebroids internally in a symmetric monoidal category of filtered cofiltered vector spaces is described in

-* M. Stojić, PhD thesis, _Completed Hopr algebroids_, University of Zagreb, 2017
+* M. Stojić, PhD thesis, _Completed Hopf algebroids_, University of Zagreb, 2017

 A somewhat less canonical version of the same main subexample, written in coordinates, and with somewhat ad hoc treatment of completions (focusing on global cofiltrations only) is in